vncorenlp/VnCoreNLP/Readme.md

 ## Installation <a name="install"></a>

-- `Python 3.4+` if using [a Python wrapper of VnCoreNLP](https://github.com/thelinhbkhn2014/VnCoreNLP_Wrapper).
+- `Python 3.6+` if using [a Python wrapper of VnCoreNLP](https://github.com/thelinhbkhn2014/VnCoreNLP_Wrapper).
 To install this wrapper, users have to run the following command:

-    `$ pip3 install vncorenlp`
+    `$ pip3 install py_vncorenlp`

     _A special thanks goes to [Linh The Nguyen](https://github.com/thelinhbkhn2014) for creating this wrapper!_